zbray/notes/courses/odin/ruby/notes.md

 So it runs 3 times with i being 0, then 1, then 2

+Key notes:

-Key notes: interpolation means inserting a variable's value into a string
+- interpolation means inserting a variable's value into a string

+- A Ruby Hash is similar to a JavaScript Object

+### Variables